What is Parental Alienation? banner

 What are the potential signs of parental alienation?

-There are several potential signs that a child may be alienated.
-This could include behaviours such as, but limited to:
+There are several potential signs of child alienation.
+This could include behaviours such as, but not limited to:

 It is very important to note that, just because a child may be exhibiting any one of these behaviours, this does not mean that parental alienation is taking place.
-Living with separated parents can be incredibly challenging for children, which means that some behaviours are likely to occur naturally.
+Living with separated parents can be incredibly challenging for children, which means that some parental alienation against a mother or father is likely to occur naturally.

-However, it is certainly useful to be aware of these types of behaviours so that you can seek advice from a family law solicitor, who provides a professional opinion as to whether anything untoward is occurring.
+However, it is certainly useful to be aware of these types of behaviours so that you can seek advice on parental alienation from a family law solicitor, who provides a professional opinion as to whether anything untoward is occurring.

 Is parental alienation a crime?

-In England and Wales, parental alienation is not considered to be a crime.
-That being said, campaigners have put forward the argument that it should qualify as a form of child abuse.
+According to the parental alienation UK law, parental alienation is not a crime.
+That being said, campaigners have put forward the argument to change parental alienation laws so it qualifies as a form of child abuse.

 How do the courts deal with parental alienation cases?